-- 5.1 Operators will be required to prepare a risk assessment for their business which takes into account the nature and characteristics of the locality in which they are situated. - 5.2 The Gambling Commission issue codes of practice under section 24 of the Gambling Act 2005, about the manner in which facilities for gambling are provided to ensure that: - gambling is conducted in a fair and open way - children and other vulnerable people are protected from being harmed or exploited by gambling - assistance is made available to people who are, or may be, affected by problems related to gambling. - 5.3 Codes of practice are either: - social responsibility code provisions which must be adhered to by all licence holders - ordinary code provisions these do not have the status of licence conditions but failure to take account of them can be used as evidence in criminal or civil proceedings. - 5.4 New code provisions covering risk assessments and local authority area profiles came into force in April 2016 More detail can be found by going to the Gambling Commission website at www.gamblingcommission.gov.uk.
-The following are extractsrelating to this aspect: - 5.4.1 Social responsibility code provision 10.1.1 Assessing local risk
+- 5.1 The Gambling Commission issue codes of practice under section 24 of the Gambling Act 2005, about the manner in which facilities for gambling are provided to ensure that: - gambling is conducted in a fair and open way - children and other vulnerable people are protected from being harmed or exploited by gambling - assistance is made available to people who are, or may be, affected by problems related to gambling.

+5.2 Codes of practice are either:

+social responsibility code provisions - which must be adhered to by all licence holders

+- ordinary code provisions these do not have the status of licence conditions but failure to take account of them can be used as evidence in criminal or civil proceedings. - New code provisions covering risk assessments and local authority area profiles will come into force in April 2016 More detail can be found by going to the Gambling Commission website at www.gamblingcommission.gov.uk following are extracts relating to this aspect: - 5.4 Operators will be required to prepare a risk assessment for their business which takes into account the nature and characteristics of the locality in which they are situated.

+5.4.1 Social responsibility code provision 10.1.1

+Assessing local risk